How to Apply

 In addition to the Graduate School minimum qualifications, applications must meet the following pre-requisites to be eligible for admission to the program:

-- Completion of 10 prerequisite courses prior to admission, with a minimum cumulative GPA of 3.0 (on a 4.0 point scale)
+- Completion of 10 prerequisite courses.
+A prerequisite GPA of 3.0 (on a 4.0 scale) is recommended.

 Due to the sequential and cumulative nature of the curriculum, transfer students must complete all of the Athletic Training Core courses at UWM.
 Acceptance of transfer credits is determined by the Program Director in consultation with the Graduate School.

 Prospective applicants who have questions about pursuing athletic training are encouraged to seek advising from the Pre-Athletic Training advisor in the College of Health Sciences Office of Student Affairs.
 Prospective applicants are encouraged to carefully review the entirety of this website prior to scheduling an advising appointment.

 Completed Baccalaureate Degree: Prospective applicants who have already completed a bachelor’s degree and are interested in taking courses at UWM to satisfy MSAT program prerequisites should apply for admission to UWM.
 On the application, applicants should identify their reason for applying as “Undergraduate courses as a visitor/guest student” and their “applying as” status as “Undergraduate non-degree student with a bachelor’s degree.”
 Applicants should apply as a second degree student only if they plan to complete a second bachelor’s degree.
 Questions regarding financial aid for non-degree students should be directed to Gayla Jenkins (email@example.com) in the UWM Department of Financial Aid.